A Complete Guide to AC Copper Pipe for Cooling Systems

 4. Insulated Copper Pipe

-- Copper tube pre-covered with closed-cell insulation (e.g., nitrile rubber).
+- Copper tube pre-covered with closed-cell insulation, such as nitrile rubber

 5. Pair Coil (Twin Copper Pipe)